fbn776/Assistant/File_naming_scheme.md

 Here `d_` is the prefix.<br>
 #### Types
 - `d` - Used to represent data files. ie they store some type of data like configs etc.
 - `s` - Used to specify the structure of a data.
-They are interfaces, enums etc
+They are interfaces, enums etc.
-- `c` - Used to specify controller functions
+- `c` - Used to specify controller classes.
+- `h` - To specify handlers to controller classes.